hyundonk/aws-dedicated-host-failover-using-stepfunction/README.md

 # EC2 Dedicated Host Failover Solution with Step Functions

 This project implements an automated failover solution for EC2 dedicated hosts using AWS Step Functions.
-When a dedicated host enters an unhealthy state (detected via CloudWatch alarms), the system automatically migrates all EC2 instances to a reserved dedicated host.
+When a dedicated host enters an unhealthy state (detected via CloudWatch alarms), the system automatically migrates all EC2 instances to a reserved dedicated host with **enhanced instance-level tracking and detailed migration status**.

 ## Architecture